 A company should offer a specific incentive to its suppliers, such as a bonus if they continuously deliver the items on time.
 Similarly, a company may also include a penalty clause in the supplier contact to ensure they stick to the agreed terms.

 Buying raw materials locally and not from faraway suppliers is the quickest way to reduce lead times.
 However, the company must ensure that sourcing locally should not compromise the quality and cost.

 It means integrating the supply chain (if possible).
 For instance, a company manufactures and assembles products at two separate locations.
 Now, a company may combine the two processes at a single location.
 It would eliminate the transportation time in moving the product from one process to another.

 It is almost impossible to eliminate human error, but a company can minimize it by automating the processes.
 For instance, the company can deploy the Vendor-Managed Inventory (VMI) system or any other inventory management solution to reduce human intervention.

 Lead Time vs Cycle Time

-Both the concepts are similar as both measures the time a process takes from the start to the end.
+Both the concepts are similar as both measure the time a process takes from the start to the end.
 Cycle time, however, focuses on the time it takes for an internal process to start and end.
-Lead time, on the other hand, is usually the time it takes to complete a customer’s request.
+On the other hand, lead time is usually the time it takes to complete a customer’s request.

 Lead time is a crucial metric for any business.
-It assists the company in predicting sales, making operations efficient, and improves customer satisfaction.
-However, it would be tough to improve lead times in the absence of a proper inventory management system, efficient production process and right suppliers.1–3
+It assists the company in predicting sales, making operations efficient, and improving customer satisfaction.
+However, it would be tough to improve lead times in the absence of a proper inventory management system, efficient production process, and right suppliers.